Ben Reilly: Powers and equipment

-As Spider-Man's clone, Ben Reilly possesses proportionate spider-like abilities and traits identical to Peter Parker's, including superhuman strength, speed, reflexes, stamina, resiliency, and agility, along with the ability to cling to almost any surface granted by consciously commanding his body to do so (the process seems similar to the van der Waals force and has been described as "the ability to mentally control the flux of the inner-atomic attraction between molecular boundary layers).
-Reilly's reflexes and stamina operate up to 40 times faster than an average person's, while his strength allows him to lift 150 times his own weight (approximate limit of 10 tons).
+As Spider-Man's clone, Ben Reilly possesses proportionate spider-like abilities and traits identical to Peter Parker's, including superhuman strength, speed, reflexes, stamina, resiliency, and agility, along with the ability to cling to almost any surface granted by consciously commanding his body to do so.
+The process seems similar to the van der Waals force and has been described as "the ability to mentally control the flux of the inner-atomic attraction between molecular boundary layers.
+Ben's reflexes and stamina operate up to 40 times faster than an average person's, while his strength allows him to lift 150 times his own weight (approximate limit of 10 tons).
 He can leap thirty feet into the air from a standing position.
 Ben's superhumanly enhanced muscles, bones, and body are more resistant to injury than the average human.
 Like Peter, Ben has a precognitive "spider-sense" warning him of incoming danger and threats, manifesting as a buzzing in the base of his skull.
 In battle, Ben can allow this sense to guide his reflexes to help dodge attacks.

 Ben possesses Peter Parker's genius-level scientific intellect with particular talents towards applied science, chemistry, biology, engineering, physics, mathematics, and mechanics.
 During his travels, Ben was able to spend more time improving his scientific knowledge and experience and came to surpass Peter's skill in some fields.
-Because Reilly was not in the role of Spider-Man for five years while traveling, and didn't engage in regular combat during his time as the Jackal, his fighting style is less polished than Parker's.
-Kaine notes that Reilly is more reliant on tactics rather than his physical skill and is a calculating and cunning combatant.
+Because Ben was not in the role of Spider-Man for five years while traveling, and did not engage in regular combat during his time as the Jackal, his fighting style is less polished than Peter's.
+Kaine notes that Ben is more reliant on tactics rather than his physical skill and is a calculating and cunning combatant.

 Like Peter Parker, Ben is armed with wrist-worn web-shooters that each holds several cartridges of "web-fluid", a chemical mixture that solidifies on exposure to air.
 Released from a pressurized valve, the web-fluid can (depending on the valve's adjustment) become an expanding net, a thin web-line, or an adhesive, malleable goo.
-Reilly's web-shooters use more advanced triggers than Parker's and include features such as "impact webbing", temporary paralysis-inducing "stingers", and "mini-dot" tracers (a smaller version of Parker's spider-tracers).
-Due to these advances, Reilly's web-shooters are bulkier than Parker's, so he wears them on the outside of his costumes.
-Like Parker, Reilly wears a belt that carries spare web-fluid cartridges.
+Ben's web-shooters use more advanced triggers than Peter's and include features such as "impact webbing", temporary paralysis-inducing "stingers", and "mini-dot" tracers (a smaller version of Peter's spider-tracers).
+Due to these advances, Ben's web-shooters are bulkier than Peter's, so he wears them on the outside of his costumes.
+Like Peter, Ben wears a belt that carries spare web-fluid cartridges.

 Other versions

 Marvel Zombies

-Ben Reilly is one of the heroes on the S.H.I.E.L.D.
-Helicarrier who survived the zombie plague.
-He is seen battling the zombies; however, this plan falls apart.
-Reilly's fate is unknown.
+An alternate universe version of Ben Reilly appears in Marvel Zombies: Dead Days.

+Spider-Boy

+Spider-Boy, a composite character based on Ben Reilly and DC Comics character Superboy, appears in the Amalgam Comics imprint.